 Conflict Resolution

 Disagreements happen.
 Someone wants Comic Sans.
 You cry inside.
 But instead of rage-quitting, learn to navigate conflicts gracefully.
-A calm, solution-focused convo beats a passive-aggressive Jira comment any day.

 Bug Busters: Problem-Solving and Critical Thinking